Betrayal: Signature and consequences

+An act of betrayal creates a constellation of negative behaviours, thoughts, and feelings in both its victims and its perpetrators.
+Accepting the betrayal and going no contact is seen by some as the best route forward.
+The alternative is to stay in connection and realize the trespass can happen again, and may choose to avoid doing certain things to decrease severity.

 Betrayal trauma

-Betrayal trauma has symptoms similar to posttraumatic stress disorder, although the element of amnesia and disassociation is likely to be greater.
+Betrayal trauma has symptoms similar to posttraumatic stress disorder, although the element of amnesia and dissociation is likely to be greater.

 The key difference between traditional posttraumatic stress disorder (PTSD) and betrayal trauma is that the former is historically seen as being caused primarily by fear, whereas betrayal trauma is a response to extreme anger.
-Fear and anger are the two sides to the fight-or-flight response, and as such are our strongest and most basic psychological emotions.
+Another key difference is that betrayal trauma involves an individual experiencing a violation of trust between a trusted individual or institution, whereas posttraumatic stress disorder does not involve a violation from a trusted source.

 In romantic relationships

 John Gottman's What Makes Love Last? describes betrayal as "a noxious invader, arriving with great stealth" that undermines seemingly stable romances and lies at the heart of every failing relationship, even if the couple is unaware of it.
 Gottman computed a betrayal metric by calculating how unwilling each partner was to sacrifice for the other and the relationship.
 A consistently elevated betrayal metric served as an indicator that the couple was at risk for infidelity or another serious disloyalty.
-Some types of betrayal in romantic relationships include sexual infidelity, conditional commitment, a nonsexual affair, lying, forming a coalition against the partner, absenteeism or coldness, withdrawal of sexual interest, disrespect, unfairness, selfishness, and breaking promises.
+Some types of betrayal in romantic relationships include sexual infidelity, conditional commitment, a nonsexual affair, lying, forming a coalition against the partner, absenteeism, disrespect, unfairness, selfishness, and breaking promises.